 9. Chain Stay Transfers

-** Comment ** On an SB TI-Raleigh frame, the Specialist Bicycle transfer should only be located on the chain stays.
+** Comment ** On an SB numbered TI-Raleigh frame, the Specialist Bicycle Developments transfer should only be located on the chain stays.

 This is probably one of the most iconic Raleigh transfers, it was used on 99% of their SBDU frames but in different positions depending on the paint scheme.
 For the SB TI-Raleigh scheme, it was placed on each chain stay.
-However, it wasn’t always used, and when it was, it had a couple of different locations depending on the age of the SB frame.
+However, it wasn’t always used, and when it was, it had a few different locations along the chain stay depending on the age of the SB frame.

 The actual start date for when the chain stay transfer was introduced is a little vague.
 However, there is just about enough data to suggest that it was sometime between SB405 and SB435 – this is a similar time period to the switch in black and yellow lettering on the circular TI logo fork blade transfer.
 There are a couple of anomalies in the data where some earlier frames have this transfer, but these appear to be possible later additions as the position of the chain stay transfer looks to be wrong for the period of frame they are fitted on.

 But from approx SB436, the original data definately shows that the TI-Scheme consistently used the “Specialist Bicycle Developments – Raleigh Ilkeston England” oval transfer.
-The location was approx 9.5 – 10.5 cm from the chain stay socket of the BB shell.
+The location was approx 9.5 – 10.5 cm (95 – 105 mm) from the chain stay socket of the BB shell.
 The frames below are SB1861 and SB3505.

 ** NOTE ** Don’t position the transfer directly on the face of the chain stay or directly on the top of the chain stay.
 It should sit somewhere between the top and side.
 The most common position I have seen is to have the red stripe of the transfer sitting on the top centre line of the chain stay.